 Tip: Now is a good time to prep your Cricut EasyPress.
 For precise temp, time, and pressure settings for your project, always refer to our online Heat Guide (Cricut EasyPress and Cricut EasyPress 2) or Cricut Heat app (for Cricut EasyPress 3).

 1. Place cardstock on top of Cricut EasyPress Mat, then position both inside tote.
 The cardstock will protect your mat and project.

 2. Do not skip this step: Use a fresh adhesive to lint-roll the entire surface.
 Even minuscule debris or fibers may create imperfections in the final transfer.

 4. Cover tote with butcher paper.

 Important: Butcher paper must be larger than Cricut EasyPress heat plate.

-Note: Butcher paper comes in each package of Infusible Ink Transfer Sheets.
+Note: Butcher paper comes in each package of Infusible Ink Transfer Sheets, and is sold separately.

 6. Remove butcher paper and let tote cool completely.

 7. Place cut design face down on tote, clear liner on top.